 I think VIEW was one of two pivotal opportunities in my Vanderbilt experience.
 It was an opportunity which provided me great mentors and connections that have guided me since then to other internships, recommendations for graduate school, career advice, and general goodwill. -Corey Ponder, VIEW ‘06

-Many students and potential employers regard a summer experience in Washington as a highly valued learning and work experience.
+Many students and potential employers regard a summer experience in Washington, D.C. as a highly valued learning and work experience.
 The VIEW program provides students with a comprehensive and meaningful 8-week experience in D.C.
-Students will participate in a living-learning community, internships with leading non-profit agencies and congressional offices, networking and mentoring opportunities with Vanderbilt alumni, and a variety of social and academic activities in the D.C. area.
+Students participate in a living-learning community, internships with leading non-profit agencies and congressional offices, networking and mentoring opportunities with Vanderbilt alumni, and a variety of social and academic activities in the D.C. area.